Listed here are all GED® prep locations and testing sites in the Alameda area.

 1111 2nd Ave – Oakland – CA 94606 – Ph: (510) 879-8131

-The GED passing score was reduced to 145 (down from 150) in early 2016.
-More detailed information about this decision is found at this post: GED News.
+The GED passing score is 145 on a scale that runs from 100 to 200.
 The HiSET and TASC are scored differently.
 All three alternatives need to be done at certified testing centers, there is NO online testing option.
 Check also this website’s free practice tests for your GED exam.
+Not all testing centers offer all three options, so please check with a testing facility near you which HSE test(s) they administer.

 Who can sit for the GED test?